Monday, November 23, 2020

 Varhi began to chuckle, then clutched his side and stomach with both of his hands as he began to full on laugh.
 “Ow, that hurts…” He giggled through his wincing as his laughter calmed down.
 “Ain’t this just perfect, then…”

-“I don’t plan to have anyone die here.”
+“I... don’t plan to have anyone die here.”

-“I didn’t plan to die either...!
-I planned to come in, take a look at the village, then get back out in the same day...
-Now take a nice, hard, long look at me...!”
-Varhi retorted cynically, raising his arms—barely, as Cyial began to remove the leather armor off of his upper body.
-Sairek watched and then visibly grimaced at what he saw.
-The other boy’s body was covered in bruises everywhere.
-Actually, he wondered how he had even managed to still be standing, let alone had saved them.
-Still, he was surprised at how muscled a boy who looked to be about his age was.
+Still, Sairek was surprised at how muscled a boy who looked to be about his age was.
 He was clearly fit and trained his body seriously.
-He wasn’t ripped, but there seemed to be a balance to his body and his shoulders were broad, probably from swinging that sword of his around often, no doubt.
+He wasn’t ripped, but there seemed to be a firm balance to his body all over.
+Varhi's shoulders were becoming broad, though his body was still that of a tween.
+None the less, the arm and shoulder strength was probably from swinging that sword of his around often.
 However, apparently his lack of food was starting to do him in.
-He was becoming quite thin...
+He was becoming quite thin from usual signs of malnutrition...

 Sairek felt his skin become covered in goosebumps at that.

-Varhi continued.
-“Every job I accept, I am prepared with the fact I might die.
-Even on the low risk jobs.
+"I know you are not taking it seriously, because if you are expecting the worse, then you would expect you are your friends dying as a very real and probable outcome rather than repeating that nobody will die because you say so."
+Varhi chastised.
+“Every job I accept, I believe I will succeed, yes, but I also am prepared with the fact that I might just die, even on the low risk jobs.
 It’s something you just have to accept in this line of work...
 The fact you plan for nobody to die…?
-It only tells me that you are not ready for this at all... and that makes me very concerned...
+It only tells me that you are not ready for this at all.
 You're 'still green', as we say in this line of work.
-It's fine to be green, everyone starts somewhere... but you are in way over your head...”
+It's fine to be green, everyone starts somewhere...
+But you are in way over your head, Prince.
+You are going to get yourself and all of your friends killed.”

 Sairek clenched his teeth and looked away from Varhi’s gaze.
 He immediately began refuting such an accusation in his mind, but the other boy had also sown seeds of doubt in his head.

 Cyial glanced at Sairek and frowned.
-With a sigh, he moved to disarm the situation, lest Sairek look even more obviously uncomfortable.
+With his own exhale, he moved to disarm the situation, lest Sairek look even more obviously uncomfortable.
 “Well, I can help most of these wounds easily, at least…” he began, digging into his robe and pulling out his own full flask of ethereal “Drink this.
-It’s bitter, but I don’t think it should taste nearly as bad as worms do.”
-He said, popping the cork off open for him and handing the flask to Varhi
+It’s bitter, but I don’t think it should taste nearly as bad as worms do,”hHe said, popping the cork off open for him and handing the flask to Varhi

-“...I, uh, didn’t expect you to just down the whole thing.”
+“...I, uh...
+I didn’t expect you to just down the whole thing.”
 Cyial blinked.

 “Why not?
 Best to just get it over with quickly.
 Out of most of the shit I’ve had to deal with in the past few days, having to drink medicine that might save my life is far, far down on the list.”
 Varhi grumbled as he passed the now empty flask back.